yxnely/monopoly-cards/readme.md

 * VueJS

 ### Live
-See it in action [here]((https://yxnely.github.io/monopoly-cards/index.html))
+See it in action [here](https://yxnely.github.io/monopoly-cards/index.html)

-#### Credits
+#### Credits :smile_cat:
 Special thanks to  daviscodesbugs for providing the Monopoly properties in a nicely formatted JSON, that was a HUGE help!